cosmos/cosmos-sdk-docs/versioned_docs/version-0.46/develop/advanced-concepts/00-baseapp.md

 ### gRPC Query Router

-Similar to `sdk.Msg`s, [`queries`](../../integrate/building-modules/02-messages-and-queries.md#queries) need to be routed to the appropriate module's [`Query` service](../../integrate/building-modules/04-query-services.md).
+Similar to `sdk.Msg`s, [`queries`](../building-modules/messages-and-queries.md#queries) need to be routed to the appropriate module's [`Query` service](../building-modules/query-services.md).
 To do so, `BaseApp` holds a `grpcQueryRouter`, which maps modules' fully-qualified service methods (`string`, defined in their Protobuf `Query` gRPC) to their `QueryServer` implementation.
-The `grpcQueryRouter` is called during the initial stages of query processing, which can be either by directly sending a gRPC query to the gRPC endpoint, or via the [`Query` ABCI message](#query) on the CometBFT RPC endpoint.
+The `grpcQueryRouter` is called during the initial stages of query processing, which can be either by directly sending a gRPC query to the gRPC endpoint, or via the [`Query` ABCI message](#query) on the Tendermint RPC endpoint.

-Just like the `msgServiceRouter`, the `grpcQueryRouter` is initialized with all the query routes using the application's [module manager](../../integrate/building-modules/01-module-manager.md) (via the `RegisterServices` method), which itself is initialized with all the application's modules in the application's [constructor](../high-level-concepts/00-overview-app.md#app-constructor).
+Just like the `msgServiceRouter`, the `grpcQueryRouter` is initialized with all the query routes using the application's [module manager](../building-modules/module-manager.md) (via the `RegisterServices` method), which itself is initialized with all the application's modules in the application's [constructor](../basics/app-anatomy.md#app-constructor).

-## Main ABCI 1.0 Messages
+## Main ABCI Messages

-The [Application-Blockchain Interface](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_basic_concepts.md) (ABCI) is a generic interface that connects a state-machine with a consensus engine to form a functional full-node.
-It can be wrapped in any language, and needs to be implemented by each application-specific blockchain built on top of an ABCI-compatible consensus engine like CometBFT.
+The [Application-Blockchain Interface](https://docs.tendermint.com/master/spec/abci/) (ABCI) is a generic interface that connects a state-machine with a consensus engine to form a functional full-node.
+It can be wrapped in any language, and needs to be implemented by each application-specific blockchain built on top of an ABCI-compatible consensus engine like Tendermint.

 The consensus engine handles two main tasks: